Particular/docs.particular.net/nservicebus/azure-storage-queues/faq.md

 ---

-### Does Azure ServiceBus provide the same consistency model as MSMQ?
+### Do Azure Storage Queues provide the same consistency model as MSMQ?

 include: azure-compared-to-msmq